IMQS/messaging/README.md

 		"name": "MockProvider",		// Name of provider.
-Will be used to determine function to call "enabled": true,			    // Enable or disable sending of SMS for testing "token": "12345",			// Auth token to use for sending "maxBatchSize": 500,  		// Max number of messages to send per batch "custom1": "custom data",	// Custom field for SMS provider API implementation "custom2": "custom data",	// Custom field for SMS provider API implementation "custom3": "custom data"	// Custom field for SMS provider API implementation
+Will be used to determine function to call "enabled": true,			    // Enable or disable sending of SMS for testing "token": "12345",			// Auth token to use for sending "maxMessageSegments": 1,	// Max message segments to send.
+Each segment is 160 characters "maxBatchSize": 500,  		// Max number of messages to send per batch "countries": ["ZA", "BW"]	// Allow sending to countries listed.
+Incompatible numbers will be discarded "custom1": "custom data",	// Custom field for SMS provider API implementation "custom2": "custom data",	// Custom field for SMS provider API implementation "custom3": "custom data"	// Custom field for SMS provider API implementation